beamly/SE4/SE4.md

 The healthcheck resource provides information about internal health and its perceived health of downstream dependencies.

+It is up for the implementation of this specification to describe how a given healthcheck resource may affect the current state of the GTG and/or ASG resources, or neither.

 Important: the healthcheck resource must not block waiting for healthcheck probes to execute, it should return the last known status.

 Valid response codes: 200 OK